Using Security Health Analytics

 Mute findings

-To control the volume of findings in Security Command Center, you can manually or programmatically mute individual findings or create mute rules that automatically mute current and future findings based on filters you define.
+To control the volume of findings in Google Cloud console, you can manually or programmatically mute individual findings, or create mute rules that automatically mute findings based on filters you define.
+There are two types of mute rules you can use to control finding volume:

 Marking assets and findings with security marks